Noël Lefebvre-Duruflé: Political career

 During the July Monarchy Lefebvre tried several times to be elected as deputy, running for the Pont-Audemer constituency on a platform opposing King Louis Philippe.
 After the February Revolution of 1848 he again failed to be elected to the Constituent Assembly.

-He was able to gain appointment as the general counsel of the department of Eure.
+He was able to gain an appointment as the general counsel of the department of Eure.

 On 13 May 1849 he was elected deputy for the Eure in the legislative assembly, running as a conservative.

 In 1850 he help passed the bill to increase the salary of the President of the Republic, the future emperor Napoleon III.

 On 23 November 1851 Lefebvre was made Minister of Agriculture and Commerce.

 After the coup of 2 December 1851, on 25 January 1852 he was made Minister of Public Works and a member of the Consultative Commission.

 While he was minister a telegraph line was established between Turin and France, 2000 km of railways were built, and packet boat concessions were awarded for the Mediterranean Sea.
 On 28 July 1853 Lefebvre-Duruflé left the ministry and was appointed to the Senate, where he remained for the remainder of the empire.

 On 14 August 1862 he was made a Grand Officer of the Legion of Honour.